What is Medical Assistance in Dying?

 Where in the world is Assisted Dying lawful?

-Medical assistance in dying is currently available in multiple countries internationally, being legally available and regulated in parts of Australia, Belgium, Canada, Colombia, Luxembourg, The Netherlands, Switzerland, and several US States.
+Medical assistance in dying is currently available in over 17 countries internationally, being legally available and regulated in parts of Australia, Belgium, Canada, Colombia, Luxembourg, The Netherlands, Switzerland, and several US States.

 It is envisaged that MAiD will be introduced in several more States in the US and Australia in the coming years.